 - Receives the lymph from

-- Lower and front part of the liver.
+- The lower and front part of the liver.

 Descending trunk from intercoastal lymph